gloggers99/goat/README.md

   - [ ] Package manager masking

 LOTS more is planned but this is just the groundwork for now.

+## Contributing

+We are very strict (not really) on our Rust code:

+- NO `.unwrap()`'s on any pull requests.
+The only time you should be using unwrap is for testing code.
+- Use `anyhow::Result` for result types. use `.map_err(...)` for conflicting types.

+That's pretty much it.
+Just keep your code clean and try to leave docstrings as much as possible.

 ## Authors